-I recently received a question from Bill, “I would also like to know what the purported mechanism for low sodium and low cancer is?”
+I recently received a question: “I would also like to know what the purported mechanism for low sodium and low cancer is?”

 1. Background to the potassium/sodium hypothesis

 2. Human diet before modern times

 3. Diet and dietary carcinogens and anticarcinogens